 When we think of severe weather we typically don’t think about the harmful effects caused by the sun’s UV rays.
-However, did you know that clouds do not filter out UV rays and this “invisible sunlight” can cause unexpected sunburn and damage skin cells?
-I’m not an expert on sunscreens and everyone pretty much already has their favorite brand anyway so I’ll just say – Don’t leave the sunscreen lotion at home!
+However, did you know that clouds do not filter out UV rays and this “invisible sunlight” can cause unexpected sunburn and damaged skin cells?
+I’m not an expert on sunscreens and everyone pretty much already has their favorite brand anyway so I’ll just say – Don’t leave the sunscreen at home!

 08. Lightweight Wind Jacket.

 We have experienced some very cool temperatures in the past while storm chasing, especially at night when we’re chasing in the early season, or in the high plains.
-But, for the most part you should be just fine with nothing more than just a lightweight jacket that can break the wind from getting to your skin.
-We try to not stand in any downpours, but these lightweight sports-style jackets can also make you a little more comfortable in a light rain.
+But, for the most part, you should be just fine with nothing more than just a lightweight jacket that can break the wind from getting to your skin.
+We try to not stand in any downpours, but these lightweight sports-style jackets can also make you a little more comfortable in light rain.
 You may also wish to find one that has a few pockets on the inside of the jacket so you can hide small electronic items such as your phone or PDA.